jamesandariese/terraform-docker-hashistack/README.md

 ## Getting Started

+### Overview

+There are a number of steps to get started but they're mostly simple and are involved with preserving security during the bootstrap process.
+As such, you won't need to think too much and are typing commands only to keep terraform from keeping it in state.

+Here are the steps in brief:

+1) configure docker networking
+2) generate a gossip encryption key
+3) generate acl tokens
+4) generate tls certs
+5) configure your terraform providers
+6) configure your network's DNS to use consul

+## The Steps

 ### Prerequisites

 You will need at least one _Linux_ docker host.
 It must be linux because it